KostasValeckas/PyLongslit/paper.md

 we see some deviation in the error magnitude and error related to strong sky-lines.
 This is due to skipping modelled sky subtraction in the PyLongslit run,  as the A-B sky background subtraction was sufficient by itself.
-We calculate the noise numerically for a cut of the spectrum where the flux is somewhat constant to confirm:
+We calculate the noise numerically for a cut of the spectrum where the flux is somewhat constant to confirm that the PyLongslit noise indeed is smaller in magnitude:

 ![Numerical noise comparison for NOT ALFOSC observation of SDSS_J213510+2728.\label{fig:alfosc_zoom}](not_zoom.png)